dfm/emcee/docs/index.rst

     <a href="http://cosmo.nyu.edu/hogg">folks</a> implemented it in Python.
     It's a little crazy how much it rocks.</p>

-``emcee`` is a GPLv2 licensed pure-Python implementation of Goodman & Weare's `Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler
+``emcee`` is an MIT licensed pure-Python implementation of Goodman & Weare's `Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler
 <http://msp.berkeley.edu/camcos/2010/5-1/p04.xhtml>`_ and these pages will
 show you how to use it.